rkdud007/zenga/README.md

-# Physics Engine
+# Zenga

-Goal is to make just a _simple_ 2D toy physics engine project for having fun with good old physics.
+i wanted to build simple physics engine, and build zenga game will be fun and simple.

 ## Goal

-- [ ] collision detection
+- [ ] collision detection: i want objects to be stack on each other you know
-- [ ] centroid
+- [ ] centroid : center of mass is important for zenga game
-- [ ] friction
+- [ ] friction : high friction will make zenga game more fun
-- [ ] conservation of mechanical energy